 Outside of particle physics more success stories of this type are easily found: think for example of the brownian-motion studies conducted already a century ago.
-Within the 1905 Einstein description one uses Brownian-motion measurements on macroscopic scales as evidence for the existence of atoms.
-For the Brownian-motion case the needed amplifier is provided by the fact that a very large number of microscopic process intervenes in each single macroscopic process that is being measured.
+Within the 1905 Einstein description one uses Brownian-motion measurements on macroscopic scales as evidence for the atomic structure of matter.
+For the Brownian-motion case the needed amplifier is provided by the fact that a very large number of microscopic processes intervenes in each single macroscopic effect that is being measured.

 It is hard but clearly not impossible to find experimental contexts in which there is effectively a large amplification of some small effects of interest.
-And this is the strategy that is adopted~\cite{polonpap} in the quantum-gravity-phenomenology attempts to gain access to the Planck-scale realm.
+And this is the strategy that is adopted~\cite{polonpap} in the attempts to gain access to the Planck-scale realm.